Google’s released its monthly Android 10 update for Pixel devices and some users are running into issues with the company’s latest firmware.

 Our broad list of fixes for the most common Android issues is a great place to start if your phone starts struggling with Android 10 on board.

 We haven’t heard anything about Android 10.1 yet.
-And given that Google failed to release Android 9.1 Pie, there’s a chance we don’t get a big maintenance Android 10 update in 2019 or 2020.
+And given that Google failed to release Android 9.1 Pie, and with Android 11 making progress, we probably won’t get a big milestone Android 10 update in 2020.